 Access Program EVAL through your MMC Connect account, under “Academic Profile.”
 If you just want to see a list of your transfer credits, look under the “Academic History” link.

-2. Meet with a staff member in the Academic Advisement office in the Lower-Level of Nugent Hall.
+2. Meet with a staff member in the Student Success Advising office in the Lower-Level of Nugent Hall.
 They will assist you with any transfer credit questions you may have.

-3. Use a planning sheet for Majors/Minors/Gen Ed requirements that are available in the Graduation Requirements(opens in a new tab) section of the Academic Advisement website.
+3. Use a planning sheet for Majors/Minors/Gen Ed requirements that are available in the Graduation Requirements(opens in a new tab) section of the Student Success Advising website.